sadasant/testGithubApp/README.md

   these changes to the same PR.
 I know how to do this with DangerJS, so it seems like I might be able to do it using PRobot.
 I'm not sure how far is this from the scope of this exercise though.
+- If I ever reach this state, I think I will make another repo with a better name!
+The current name I picked was because the other ones I tried weren't available :(

 Things that I've found difficult:
 - I lost some time trying to figure which path is used by default a